-Turkish airstrikes kill Kurdish forces battling ISIS
+Turkish airstrikes kill US-backed Kurdish forces battling ISIS

 Tuesday's airstrikes were not the first time that Turkish warplanes have targeted PKK positions in Iraq and Syria.

-In a statement issued via Turkey's state-run news agency, Anadolu, the Turkish General Staff said the airstrikes hit PKK targets in both countries.
+In a statement issued via Turkey's state-run news agency, Anadolu, the Turkish general staff said the airstrikes hit PKK targets in both countries.

 It described the strikes as a "counterterrorism" operation "within the scope of the international law" to prevent the PKK from sending "terrorists, arms, ammunition, and explosives" to Turkey.